namantiwari26/python/README.md

  OOPS

 HI GOOD MORNING,AFTERNOON,EVENING,NIGHT!!!
-These folders contain content about object oriented programming,and quetions are from galgotias uni. oops ETE practice set whichever question is not there ,it means that question's are theoretical
+These folders contain content about object oriented programming,and questions are from galgotias uni. oops ETE practice set whichever question is not there ,it means that question's are theoretical